 Some of us have gone thru many of these emotions pre Covid due to life circumstances but now on top of that, we layer the pandemic.

 So next, how do we find our fight to continue for another few to several months of Covid 19 pandemic issues?

 Let me start by suggesting a few things:

-- Take it one day at a time, sometimes take it one hour at a time, sometimes take life in 15 minute increments and even less if need be.
+- Take it one day at a time, sometimes take it one hour at a time, sometimes take life in 15-minute increments, and even less if need be.
 Nobody is watching, you don’t have to be strong or together every minute.
-We can be vulnerable, afraid, feel inadequate, or miss something etc… It is ok for life to make you feel overwhelmed.
+We can be vulnerable, afraid, feel inadequate, or miss something, etc… It is ok for life to make you feel overwhelmed.

 - Remember who you are and what you are made of… draw on your badassness.
 (I made this word up.)
 When have you done something, scary, smart, or dumb and come out on the other side….
-You came out on the, “I can do this or I survived side.”
+You came out on the, “I can do this, or I survived side.”

 - Remember no one has a manual on how to survive a global pandemic that you cannot get away from….
 We have done our best.
-That is all we can do, and some days doing our best is not that easy or maybe sloppy.
+That is all we can do, and some days doing our best is not that easy or may be sloppy.
 That is ok too.

 Resilience means, “An ability to recover from or adjust easily to misfortune or change”.
 It is the idea, “you got this.”
 We may not be great at figuring out this living in a pandemic world thing… but we are doing it.

 The long and short of this piece is, we are doing our best in a very difficult time.
 It has been unpleasant and more at times.
-We need to praise ourselves as we do the push into the next several months as we hope to reduce the virus…
+We need to praise ourselves as we push into the next several months as we hope to reduce the virus…

 Happy New Year to all.